Dreaming (Smallpools song): Background

 Guitarist Mike Kamerman and vocalist Sean Scanlon, both New Jersey natives, had been collaborating since 2007.
 They moved to Los Angeles in 2011 to further their music career, where they met bassist Joe Intile and drummer Beau Kuther, both from Oregon.
 Smallpools was officially formed in August 2012.
 They soon began working with L.A.-based production trio Captain Cuts, with whom they wrote and recorded "Dreaming".
 Manager Greg Federspiel's dog, Jax, graces the cover art of the "Dreaming" single; it was a random photo Scanlon had taken on his phone and decided to use for it.

 The band's songwriting process at the time began with an idea of a melody or guitar lick played over a common chord progression; from there, the quartet would "jam it out" for hours in their rehearsal space.
 After solidifying more ideas, they would bring songs to their producers to determine what parts worked and what areas needed more development.
 Scanlon was responsible for the majority of the lyrics.
 Their relationship with Captain Cuts was open and communicative; "We feel like we have this good creative energy going right now – the vibe in the studio with [Captain Cuts] is really good," Scanlon told Vibe in 2013.

 The band released a self-titled four-song extended play on July 16, 2013, featuring "Dreaming".
 The song was also later included on the band's 2015 debut album, Lovetap!.
-The song was later used on the soundtrack for the video game FIFA 14, as well as in The Vampire Diaries episode "I Know What You Did Last Summer".
+The song was later used on the soundtrack for the video game FIFA 14, on FIFA 23 as part of the "Ultimate FIFA Soundtrack", as well as in The Vampire Diaries episode "I Know What You Did Last Summer".

 Music video

 The official music video for "Dreaming" debuted online on Vevo on July 16, 2013.
-The video stars Scanlon repeating the same evening at a house party over and over again.
-Scanlon continues to repeat the activities—playing beer pong, socializing—before coming up for air in the backyard pool and realizing it was all a dream.
+The video stars Scanlon caught in a time loop at a house party.
+Scanlon continues to repeat various activities-playing beer pong, socializing, playing with his band-with every attempt to escape, resulting in him snapping back into the loop.
+Eventually, he begins to notice a young woman with a pixie cut and follows her into the backyard pool, before coming up for air and finally breaking the loop.
 It was a shot at a home in the Woodland Hills neighborhood of Los Angeles that the band rented.
 The group invited all of their personal friends to act in the video; Kamerman joked the "fake party" developed into a real one.